oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Relay/RAYEX-L90A/README.md

 NO IMAGE
-# SZKRELAYRAYEXL9A > RAYEX-L90A
+# SZKRELAYRAYEXL9A > Relay : RAYEX-L90A

 - ID: SYMBOL-kicad-kicad-symbols-Relay-RAYEX-L90A
 - Hex ID: SZKRELAYRAYEXL9A
-- Name: RAYEX-L90A
+- Name: Relay : RAYEX-L90A
-- Description: RAYEX-L90A
+- Description: Relay : RAYEX-L90A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Relay-RAYEX-L90A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Relay-RAYEX-L90A)
 - Short Link: [http://oom.lt/SZKRELAYRAYEXL9A](http://oom.lt/SZKRELAYRAYEXL9A)